cchorn/Docker_SPARC/README.md

 * [PyPI - the Python Package Index](https://pypi.python.org/pypi), search for a package in the archive of > *129,000* packages and growing!
 * [R package list by name](https://cran.r-project.org/web/packages/available_packages_by_name.html), there are > *12,000* packages!
 The R project site does not have a search function but you can use [Rseek](https://rseek.org/) database.

-# Future plans for the base image:
-* include example notebooks for: (1) plotting with matplotlib, seaborn, and ggplot2; and (2) statistics
-* include specific neurophysiology packages for viewing, spike detection, clustering, etc.
-* include more test files for Blackfynn
-* other suggests welcome!

-[1] To build the docker image from the Dockerfile run the following command from the Dockerfile folder:
+If you wish to build the docker image from the Dockerfile run the following command from the Dockerfile folder (Note: downloading the pre-built image from Docker cloud is easier):
 ```
-docker build --tag cchorn/sparc:jupyter_V1.4 .
+docker build --tag cchorn/sparc:jupyter_V1.5 .
 ```

 ---------------------